cguttweb/nuxt-portfolio-blog/content/posts/connecting-to-servers-via-http.md

 PUT = will overwrite data (on firebase)

 You have the option to dynamically set parts of the URL using custom resources

+## Using Axios

+Axios is a promise-based library for HTTP requests

+.put is used a single item
+.post is used for an array of data